esphome/esphome-devices/src/docs/devices/TreatLife-DS02S/index.md

 Below are some advanced configuration options that may be required if your dimmer is not behaving as expected.

-This will add a select component to allow changing the Dimming Mode on the MCU.
-This will give you a drop-down of Dimming Mode Options.
+This will add a select component to allow changing the dimming mode on the MCU, giving you a drop-down of dimming mode options.
 Recommended to try out all and see which works best, then set it statically.

 ```yaml
 select: